pulumi/pulumi/docs/design/formats.md

 The full MuPack specification is available [here](mupack.md).

-There are two actions that can be taken against an executable MuPackage, both resulting in a MuGL graph:
+There are two actions that can be taken against a MuPackage blueprint:

-* A MuPack may generate a *plan*, which is a form of graph that doesn't reflect an actual deployment yet.
-Instead, it is essentially a "dry run" of the deployment process.
-To create a plan, the MuPack's main entrypoint must be invoked, meaning that all of its arguments must be supplied.
-Because this is a dry run, a plan's graph may be incomplete.
+* `mu plan` turns a blueprint into a *plan*, which is a possibly-incomplete graph, and does not actually mutate any live environment.
+This is essentially a "dry run" of a deployment.
+To create a plan, the MuPack's main entrypoint is called, requiring that its arguments be supplied.
+The graph may be incomplete if code depends on plan outputs for conditional execution or property values,  resulting in so-called "holes" that will be shown in the plan's output.

-* A plan may then be *applied* through a similar process.
-The only difference between a plan and the application of that plan is that, if the plan contains dependencies on output properties from services   that are to be created, those values are obviously unknown a priori.
-Therefore, the plan might contain "holes", which will be shown in the plan output.
-The most subtle aspect of this is that, thanks to conditional execution, the plan may in fact not just have holes in the values, but also uncertainty around specifically which services will be created or updated.
-The application process performs the physical deployment steps, so all outputs are known before completion.
+* `mu apply` applies a plan to a target environment.
+The primary difference between generating and applying a plan is that real resources may be created, updated, and deleted.
+Because actions are actually performed, all outputs are known, and so the resulting graph will be complete.
+The resulting graph can be saved for future use.

-The result of both steps is a MuGL graph, one being more complete than the other.
+The result of both steps is a MuGL graph, the latter being strictly more complete than the former.

 ## Mu Graph Language (MuGL)

-MuGL is the simplest and final frontier of Mu's languages.
+MuGL is the simplest and final frontier of Mu's formats.
 Each MuGL artifact -- something we just call a *graph* -- can be an in-memory data structure and/or a serialized JSON or YAML document.
 It contains a graph in which each node represents a service, each edge is a dependeny between services, and each input and output property value in the graph is a concrete, known value, and no unresolved computations are present in the graph (holes notwithstanding).